 That we of course would like to see done better - and clearly documented better.

-For example a short trip: sail out, tack, turn around an island and come back again to same haven.
+For example a short trip: sail out, tack, turn around the nearest island - and come back again to same haven.

-Tangaroawas an expedition which 2006 sailed off with many expectations to results - perhaps due to the name Heyerdahl was involved - and Thor Heyerdahl was deeply respected in Peru - especially for his work with the pyramids of Tucume in North-Peru.
+Tangaroa-2 was an expedition which 2006 sailed off followed by many expectations to results - perhaps due to the name Heyerdahl (Thor's grandson) was involved - and because Thor Heyerdahl was deeply respected in Peru - especially for his work with the pyramids of Tucume in North-Peru.

 The raft was equipped with only Guaras and no rudder.
 The cruise turned out to be one sad case more, as after 10 years still not has verified any of the Guara-theories, as so many have expected.
-If they have a result, as they say they have, at least no research is published around the navigating and beating against the wind by Guaras = daggerboards.
+The Tangaroa-2 expedition among other had the objective: "To demonstrate the versatility of the navigation system with Guaras".
+If they have a result, as they say they have, at least no book is available with accounts around the navigating and beating against the wind by Guaras = daggerboards.